Campus construction updates: Week of Jan. 8

 Driving the tree removal were factors including wide-ranging excavation for utilities work, regrading and the landscaping plan for the Bates Walk, which will be replanted in the form of a grove comprising only birches.
 In a Jan.
 9 e-mail to staff and faculty, President Elaine Tuttle Hansen also made the important point that some plantings were removed so that the banking between Dana Chemistry and Hathorn can be regraded for handicapped accessibility.
 “The new plan makes this whole part of campus more accessible to the physically disabled,” she wrote.

-Tags: Alumni Walk, construction, New Dining Commons, new student housing, progress.
+Tags: Alumni Walk, Campus Construction Updates, New Dining Commons, new student housing, progress.